syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 ---
-title: Perform OCR on PDF and image files | Syncfusion
+title: Performing OCR on scanned PDF and image files | Syncfusion
 description: Learn how to perform OCR on scanned PDF documents and images with different tesseract versions using Syncfusion .NET OCR library.
 platform: file-formats
 control: PDF